-This advanced draft version of the Nigeria REDD+ Readiness Programme has been developed with inputs from a range of Nigerian and international technical and policy specialists, including support from UN-REDD professionals.
-It was enriched by a series of consultations and appraisal/validation events in the federal capital of Abuja and in Cross River State between November 2010 and February 2011, including forest community representatives.
-It has been prepared under the spirit of the quick-start approach of the UN-REDD Programme, hence aiming at mobilising prompt initial funding and UN advice to explore and start building REDD+.
-It is expected that this programme will serve as a platform to mobilise more partners, alliances and funding for a full-fledge REDD+ work across all Nigeria.
+The Nigeria REDD+ Readiness Programme has been developed with inputs from a range of Nigerian and international technical and policy specialists, including support from UN-REDD professionals.
+It was enriched by a series of consultations, UN-REDD support missions and appraisal/validation events in Abuja, the federal capital, and in Cross River State, between November 2010 and August 2011, including forest community representatives.
+It was prepared under the spirit of the quick-start approach of the UN-REDD Programme, hence aiming at mobilising prompt initial funding and UN advice to explore and start building REDD+.
+The Programme was first presented and discussed at the sixth UN-REDD Policy Board in March 2011.
+It was later improved by addressing comments received from members of the UN-REDD Policy Board, from a 3-member Independent Technical Review team commissioned by the UN-REDD Secretariat, and from a number of technical and dialogue events in Nigeria (notably on governance and socio-environmental safeguards).
+This Programme is submitted for consideration for financial support by the UN-REDD Policy Board at its seventh meeting in October 2011.
+It is expected that the Programme will serve as a platform to mobilise more partners, alliances and funding for full-fledge REDD+ work across all Nigeria.